phuslu/lru/README.md

     - Create LoadingCache via `WithLoader(func(key K) (v V, ttl time.Duration, err error))` option.

 ### Limitation
+1. The TTL is accurate to the nearest second.
-TTL accuracy is seconds level, and expired items only be deleted on access again or cache full.
+2. Expired items are only deleted when accessed again or the cache is full.

 ### Getting Started